ioBroker/ioBroker.js-controller/README.md

     ```./iobroker setup```

-    (if your CouchDB and/or Redis is not running on localhost you can supply optional arguments --couch &lt;host&gt; --redis &lt;host&gt;)
+    (if your Redis is not running on localhost you can supply optional arguments --redis &lt;host&gt;)

 ### Update adapter repository